 Treatment and Control

 There are no treatments available for any TSE.
-Control in farmed cervids is by depopulation with indemnity and development of herd plans.
-These plans typically require 5 yr of monitoring to achieve the highest status.
+Control in farmed cervids is by depopulation with indemnity and development of a National CWD Herd Certification Program in the USA.
+This is designed to be a voluntary federal-state-industry cooperative program administered by the USDA Animal and Plant Health Inspection Service.
+This plan typically requires 5 yr of monitoring to achieve the highest status.
 The bases for CWD control programs in the farmed cervid industry are individual animal identification, CWD testing in all animals in the herd that die over a certain age, and limiting new herd additions to animals from herds of comparable or higher CWD status.

 Control of CWD in free-ranging populations is extremely difficult and varies depending on the location.
 All jurisdictions have banned movement of live cervids from endemic areas for translocations, and many have regulations on movement of parts of hunted deer and elk.
 In areas where CWD occurs, attempts at control have included population reduction, test and removal, and intensified surveillance.

 Only a few disinfectants and methods of disposal inactivate prions.
-Fresh household bleach at 50% concentration for 30–60 min will inactivate the agent and is inexpensive and readily available, but it may be corrosive to some surfaces and instruments.
+Fresh household bleach at 50% concentration for 30–60 min or sodium hydroxide (1 M) for 60 min will inactivate the agent and is inexpensive and readily available but may be corrosive to some surfaces and instruments.
 Additional disinfectants are being considered for general use but are not yet approved.
-Incineration in a medical incinerator, alkaline digestion in specially designed equipment, and disposal in municipal landfills are used for disposal of tissues and carcasses of animals with CWD.
+Incineration in a medical incinerator, alkaline digestion in specially designed equipment, and disposal in certified municipal landfills are used for disposal of tissues and carcasses of animals with CWD.